Bluecore marketing automation platform raises $35 million in Series C

 Since then, Bluecore has expanded in two ways.

-The first is that the company has developed a machine learning model arounds its data called Bluecore Predictive.
+The first is that the company has developed a machine learning model around its data called Bluecore Predictive.
 Instead of reacting to changes that happen on the retail level, Bluecore predictive lets marketers be proactive about their email messaging.
 They can now look for customers who are interested in a certain cut of jeans, and send them email alerts when new SKUs with that cut become available.
 Or, for example, they can detect which customers are likely to unsubscribe from email alerts and hold off messaging them for a while.

 “We’re seeing significant traction with Bluecore predictive,” said co-founder and CEO Fayez Mohamood.
 “It’s growing twice as fast than our original trigger based product.”